desech/studio-react/README.md

 }
 ```

 - Although you can integrate `Desech Studio` with `Storybook`, there's no much value to it.
-You want `Storybook` to see your components in action and understand them better.
+You use `Storybook` so you can see your components in action and understand them better.
 But with `Desech Studio` you can already do that inside the software.
-- Also, because `Desech Studio` supports overrides and variants, all the data is stored as an object in `dVariants` and `dOverrides`, so you don't have a simple way of visualizing that data in `Storybook`
+- Also, because `Desech Studio` supports overrides and variants, all the data is stored as objects in `dVariants` and `dOverrides`, so you don't have a simple way of visualizing that data in `Storybook`

 ## Plugin Development